plaisier-lab/U5_hNSC_Neural_G0/index.md

 ```

 This script will output two files for each study:
-- **results/ccAF_results_\*.csv** - a table where the cells are rows and the columns are meta-information about the cells and 'Predictions', which are the predicted ccAF labels.
+- **results/ccAF_results_\*.csv** - a table where the cells are rows and the columns are meta-information about the cells.
+'Predictions' are the predicted ccAF labels.
 The asterisk will be replaced with the name of the study: GSE70630, GSE89567, GSE854465_all, GSE131928_10X, GSE131928_Smartseq2, Bhaduri, GSE139448, GSE102130.
 - **results/table1_\*.csv** - a confusion matrix of counts for each study.
 The asterisk will be replaced with the name of the study: GSE70630, GSE89567, GSE854465_all, GSE131928_10X, GSE131928_Smartseq2, Bhaduri, GSE139448, GSE102130.

 ### ccAF classifier
 The ccAF classifier is currently available for download, installation, and execution as either: